 He believes it is crucial that the legal profession elevate its perceptions and the practice of law to greater heights.
 His advocacy for more compassionate and concerned participation on the part of all lawyers is something he practices and teaches.
 So, in addition to the roster of professional seminars Ernie presents across the country, he also teaches internationally and writes articles for legal journals and magazines on the subject of humanistic and ethical best practices.

 Ernie believes that the role of advocate is something that should be carried through to the larger community.
 He has been an Adjunct Professor at Quinnipiac University School of Law for more than 25 years and currently teaches the course in Medical Malpractice.
 From 1987 to 2010, he taught Trial Practice and Advanced Trial Practice at Quinnipiac University School of Law.
-He donated his entire salary to a scholarship for first-year law students.
+He continues to donate his entire salary to a scholarship for first-year law students.

 When the events of 9/11 brought terror to our shores, Ernie volunteered his legal services to the Connecticut families of victims, earning him the 2004 Pro Bono Award from the Connecticut Law Tribune.

 When Connecticut politicians tried to confiscate $2 million from the “Client Security Fund” that was created by the Legislature and reserved to compensate victims whose savings were stolen by unscrupulous lawyers, Ernie went to the Court to prevent the ravaging of the fund.
 Because of his efforts in helping to preserve the fund, the Connecticut Law Tribune presented him with the 2009 Publisher’s Award.

 His advocacy before an appellate court resulted in the creation of the Baxter Rule.
 It is a legal doctrine called upon by Connecticut lawyers in nearly every multi-defendant medical malpractice action that goes to court.